jamesonrader/AudioQR/README.md

 * Ability to synchronize devices to the nearest eighth of a second.

 # Who’s using XT Audio Beacons?
-###### XT ultrasonic fingerprints have been enjoyed by over 1,000,000 users across three continents.
+###### XT Audio Beacons have been enjoyed by over 1,000,000 users across three continents.
 Some of our clients include the following:

 ![Purdue University](http://qraider.com/images/clientssmall/purdue.png "Purdue University")
 ![Maquette University](http://qraider.com/images/clientssmall/marquette.png "Maquette University")